lhao03/lhao03.github.io/content/blog/cs-edu.md

 It is simply appalling for anyone to pay this much for a program that isn't even a college or university course.

-Another program I don't like is [SheCodes](https://www.shecodes.io/) which to me seems to prey on women trying to transition to a career in tech by teaching them web development (same reasons as above as to why I don't like web development being taught).
+Another program I don't like is [SheCodes](https://www.shecodes.io/) which to me seems to prey on women trying to transition to a career in tech by teaching them web development (people specializing in web development is increasing quickly, and the field is becoming very inflated.
+Telling people that learning web development will get them a job or high salary may not be true in a few years.
+I also personally don't like web development.).
 Oh, and it's not free.

 {{ blogImg(img="capitalist.png", style="width:60vw;height:100%") }}